Hard and Easy Instances of L-Tromino Tilings: Tiling with 180-Trominoes

 \subsection{Efficient Tilings}

-In this section we identify a sufficient condition for a region to have an efficient algorithm that decides the existence of a 180-cover.
+In this subsection we identify a sufficient condition for a region to have an efficient algorithm that decides the existence of a 180-cover.

-\begin{theorem} If a region $R$ does not contain any of the forbidden polyominoes of Fig.\ref{fig:forbidden} as a subregion, then there exists a polynomial-time algorithm that decides whether $R$ has a 180-cover. \end{theorem}
+\begin{theorem} If a region $R$ does not contain any of the forbidden polyominoes of Figure \ref{fig:forbidden} as a subregion, then there exists a polynomial-time algorithm that decides whether $R$ has a 180-cover. \end{theorem}

+A natural and practical application of Theorem \ref{the:forbidden} is in determining if a region does not contain as a subregion any of the forbidden polyominoes, and then, run a polynomial-time algorithm to find a 180-cover.
+Since the number of forbidden polyominoes is constant, we can check for their non-existence in linear-time.
+Also, a more theoretical application of Theorem \ref{the:forbidden} is that it could serve as a stepping-stone towards a characterization of regions admitting polynomial-time algorithms.

-For the remaining of this section we present a proof of Theorem \ref{the:forbidden}.
+For the remainder of this subsection we present a proof of Theorem \ref{the:forbidden}.
 Remember that, with no loss of generality, we only consider right-oriented trominoes.
 Given a region $R$ we construct a graph $G_R$, which we call the \emph{region graph} of $R$, as follows.
 For each cell $(a,b)$ that is not a defect there is a vertex $v_{ab}$.
-There is an edge for each pair of adjacent vertices and for each pair $v_{ab}$ and $v_{(a+1)(b+1)}$.
+There is an edge for each pair of adjacent cells and for each pair $v_{ab}$ and $v_{(a+1)(b+1)}$.
 Note that this reduction is one-to-one.
-We present an example in Fig.\ref{fig:graphs}.
+We present an example in Figure \ref{fig:graphs}.

-From the region graph $G_R$ we construct a new graph $I_R$ which we call an \emph{intersection graph} and is constructed as follows.
-For each triangle in $G_R$ there is a vertex $t$ and there is an edge between vertices $t_i$ and $t_j$ if the corresponding triangles share a vertex in $G_R$; for example, the intersection graph for Fig.\ref{fig:graphs} is a triangle, because all triangles in the region graph share at least one vertex.
+From the region graph $G_R$ we construct a new graph $I_R$ which we call an \emph{intersection graph} as follows.
+For each triangle in $G_R$ there is a vertex $t$ and there is an edge between vertices $t_i$ and $t_j$ if the corresponding triangles share a vertex in $G_R$; for example, the intersection graph of Figure \ref{fig:graphs} is a triangle, because all triangles in the region graph share at least one vertex.

 \begin{lemma} For any region $R$ with a fixed number of defects, the maximum number of 180-trominoes that fit in $R$ equals the size of a maximum independent set in $I_R$. \end{lemma} \begin{proof} Let $k$ be the maximum number of tiles that fit in $R$ and let $S$ be a maximum independent set in the intersection graph $I_R$.
 We claim that $|S|=k$.